nuttycream/deeznuts/content/projects/omnichicken.md

 </p>

 These are initial sketches for obstacle tracking.
-Our initial idea was to essentially 'encircle' the obstacle by strafing around it, keeping the robot's front facing the object the entire time.
+Our initial idea was to essentially _encircle_ the obstacle by strafing around it, keeping the robot's front facing the object the entire time.
 On the surface, it sounds pretty easy, right?
 Just set a point in front of the robot and traverse around it.
 But in practice, it's not so easy...